-John Lauermann is an Assistant Professor and deputy chair in the Department of Social & Behavioral Sciences at Medgar Evers College, and Doctoral Faculty in the Department of Earth & Environmental Sciences at the Graduate Center.
+I am an Assistant Professor and deputy chair in the Department of Social & Behavioral Sciences at Medgar Evers College, and Doctoral Faculty in the Department of Earth & Environmental Sciences at the Graduate Center.
+I teach human geography and GIS courses, and serve as geography program coordinator.

-He also directs the Geospatial Technology Internship Program at Medgar Evers and is affiliated faculty at the BCC Geospatial Center.
+I also direct the Geospatial Technology Internship Program at Medgar Evers, and am affiliated faculty at the Bronx Community College Geospatial Center

 GEOG 101: Introduction to Geography